 A director need not declare an interest in the following circumstances:

-- if it cannot reasonably be regarded as likely to give rise to a conflict
+- if it cannot reasonably be regarded as likely to give rise to a conflict of interest;

 - if the other directors are already aware of it (and for this purpose the other directors are treated as aware of anything of which they ought reasonably to be aware); or

 - if it concerns terms of his service contract that have been or are to be considered by a meeting of the directors, or by a committee of the directors.